Is Tor Browser Safe? 5 Things You Should Know Before Using It

 - Open Tor and start your anonymous browsing session.

-Need an extra security layer when using Tor? – Try VeePN!
+Need an extra security layer when using Tor browser? — Try VeePN!

-Tor is an excellent solution to increase the level of your Internet privacy, hide your traffic from prying eyes, and avoid Internet censorship.
-However, this tool is not ultimate since it doesn’t eliminate many potential threats you may face while browsing the dark web.
+So, is Tor safe?
+Tor browser is an excellent solution to increase the level of your Internet privacy, hide your traffic from prying eyes, avoid Internet censorship.
+However, this dark web browser is not ultimate since it doesn’t eliminate many potential threats you may face while browsing the dark web.
 To address those challenges, it’s always better to safeguard yourself and empower your device with a top-rated VPN app like VeePN.

 VeePN is a trustworthy VPN service that provides a full set of essential features, including NetGuard, Kill Switch, and Double VPN.
 Besides, thanks to advanced AES-256 encryption, your data will be safe even when Tor cannot protect it.
 Try VeePN now and upgrade your cybersecurity toolkit with an ultimate Tor-over-VPN combo!